-Films must be submitted on the memory stick provided to each house as per the details on page 6.
+Films must be submitted electronically (details to follow) as per the details on page 6.

 Guidelines as to how the films will be marked can be gained from the Film Production Rubrics found in this booklet: Appendix C1 is for standard films, Appendix C2 is for stop motion films.